lewis-weinberger/build-sdl2/README.md

 ## Details

-We are going to use [CMake](https://cmake.org/) for our build system.
+We are going to use [CMake](https://cmake.org/) and [ninja](https://ninja-build.org/) for our build system.
 The application, [`main.c`](./main.c), is a small program written in C which presents the user with a blank window until closed.

 We will bundle the application slightly differently on each platform, but dynamically link against SDL2 in all cases ([...as is recommendend](https://hg.libsdl.org/SDL/file/default/docs/README-dynapi.md)).